Irish Terrier dog breed

 About the Irish Terrier

-The Irish Terrier is a large terrier dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Irish Terrier is best matched with experienced owners.
+The Irish Terrier is a medium terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Irish Terrier is best matched with experienced owners.
 Typically standing 18 to 20 inches tall at the shoulder and weighing 25 to 27 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Irish Terrier brings a distinct combination of traits that sets it apart.
 The Irish Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Irish Terrier loves being close to its people and forms strong bonds with every member of the household.